-The NWEA uses RIT (Rasch unIT scale) to calculate the scores for their MAP tests.
+The NWEA uses RIT scale (Rasch unIT scale) to calculate the scores for their MAP test grade 3.
 This works by calculating a score in relation to a student’s previous results.

 The main indicator here will be how students are performing in relation to their peers and previous results, rather than what the actual number is.

-As these tests are computerized, scores are usually immediately available.
+As the 3rd grade MAP tests are computerized, scores are usually immediately available.

-The MAP test will adapt to the needs of the student and is designed to assess progress and inform future learning goals or highlight certain strengths and weaknesses.
+The MAP test grade 3 will adapt to the needs of the student and is designed to assess progress and inform future learning goals or highlight certain strengths and weaknesses.

-It is possible to find practice tests online to help your child get used to the format of the test and give them an idea of the types of questions to anticipate.
+It is possible to find 3rd grade MAP test practice online to help your child get used to the format of the test and give them an idea of the types of questions to anticipate.